Restraining Orders and No Contact Orders in Minnesota Law

 In domestic criminal cases, often the witness did not request and does not want any kind of restraining order or no-contact order.

 Prosecutors and courts almost never ask the alleged victim whether he or she wants a no contact order; and if they say they don’t, courts usually issue the no contacts orders initially.
-Most so-called victim advocates are committed to promoting the prosecution agenda, and recruiting the victim as a prosecution tool, to be discarded after use.
+Most so-called victim advocates promote the prosecution agenda.
+They recruit the victim as a prosecution tool.
+The prosecutor discards the victim after use.
 There are a rare few victim advocates actually deserving of that title.
-Many alleged victims retain a lawyer of their own to help their voices be heard.
+Many alleged victims retain a lawyer of their own to make their voices heard.

 When their Solution is your Problem

-The legal system in Minnesota generally victimizes these witnesses by taking away their power to control their own lives and associate with whomever they like, even though they are not accused of any crime.
+The legal system in Minnesota generally victimizes these witnesses by taking away their power to control their own lives and associate as they wish.
 This leads many to seek legal advice and representation from a witness lawyer.